Renting a Condo Vs. an Apartment in NYC

 Lack of creativity

-If originality is what you’re looking for, then you will be disappointed when renting an apartment.
+If you want originality, you will be disappointed when renting an apartment.

-All apartment units in a residential building usually have the same designs, appliances, etc., so in order for your suite to stand out, you will need to be extra creative.
+All apartment units in a residential building usually have the same designs, appliances, etc., so you will need to be extra creative for your suite to stand out.

-Also, if you’re planning on painting the walls, hanging any heavy items, or doing any kind of permanent decorating, think again.
+Also, think again if you plan on painting the walls, hanging any heavy items, or doing any permanent decorating.

 Outdated appliances